alexa-samples/skill-sample-nodejs-college-finder/README.md

 ## Alexa Sample: College Finder (Node.js)

-This is a complex Node.js sample skill with examples of DynamoDB integration, display templates, dialog management, state management, contextual help and errors, and entity resolution.
+This is a complex and useful Node.js sample skill with examples of DynamoDB integration, display templates, dialog management, state management, contextual help and errors, and entity resolution.

 ## Getting Started